fbpx

 However, some lesser lights have also thrown perfect games.
 Dallas Braden did so in 2010 but would win only 25 other big league games.
 Even so, that’s a better record than Philip Humber, who threw his gem in 2012, and finished with a career record of merely 16-23.

-The most noteworthy example might be Don Larsen, who stunned the baseball world on October 8, 1956, when he set the Brookly Dodgers down in order in Game 5 of the World Series.
+The most noteworthy example might be Don Larsen, who stunned the baseball world on October 8, 1956, when he set the Brooklyn Dodgers down in order in Game 5 of the World Series.
 No one expected such a performance from a pitcher who had gone 3-21 two years previously.
 Larsen would pitch eleven more years, and finish with a decidedly average 81-91 won-lost record.
 Famous forever, but nowhere near Hall of Fame worthy.

 Perfect games: skill or fluke?